DoNOF/DoNOF-Documentation/docs/input.rst

 Basis Set
 *********

 The basis set for any calculation can be read from 'basis-name.bas' (see examples in folder https://github.com/DoNOF/DoNOFsw/tree/master/basis) or introduced in the input file (see examples in https://github.com/DoNOF/DoNOFsw/tree/master/examples).

-The basis set is specified in line 4 of the input file after the title.
+The basis set is specified on line 4 of the input file after the title.
+In case the basis set is provided in the input file, line 4 should be left blank.
 For historical reasons, we employ the format used in GAMESS US software package.

 The file containing the basis sets (basis-name.bas) can be located in the directory where the calculation is performed ($PWD), in $HOME/DoNOFsw/basis/, $HOME/DoNOF/basis/ directories, or you can specify the full path where it is located, that is, PATH/basis-name.bas.